Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `APP_NAME`

-  This field denotes the name of the application.
+  This denotes the name of the application.
 You will see it at top left bar.

 * `APP_ENV`

-  It defines the environment in which application is running.
-Value can be `local`, `development` and `production`.
+  It defines the running application environment.
+It can be Value as `local`, `development` and `production`.

 * `APP_DEBUG`

-  It specifies whether debug mode is on or off.
-It's value can be either `True` or `False`.
+  It specifiy about debug mode status as in or off.
+It can be valued as either `True` or `False`.

 * `APP_LOG_LEVEL`

-  It is used to define which log level, the application is using.
-Value can be  any of `debug`, `info`, `notice`, `warning`, `error`, `critical`, `alert`, `emergency`.
+  It define the active log level of the application.
+It can be Valued as any, `debug`, `info`, `notice`, `warning`, `error`, `critical`, `alert`, `emergency`.

 * `APP_URL`